Bolivar County Library System

 • Bureau of Land Management (Department of the Interior), “The Official Federal Land Records Site” that provides live access to Federal land conveyance records for the Public Land States, including image access to more than five million Federal land title records issued between 1788 and the present.
 They also have images of survey plats and field notes, land status records, and control document index records.
 Due to organization of documents in the GLO collection, the site does not currently contain every Federal title record issued for the Public Land States.

 • MAGNOLIA, the collection of free to access databases paid for by the Mississippi Legislature, provides access to many authoritative databases for researchers, including “Academic Search Premier,” which has full-text articles from hundreds of journals, including The Journal of Southern History.
-This link will take you to our website, then click “MAGNOLIA Databases,” then “Search Databases.”
-“Academic Search Premier” databases at the first in the list.
+This link will take you to our website, click “MAGNOLIA Databases,” then “Search Databases,” then verify your age and enter the Adult password.
+“Academic Search Premier” database is at the first in the list.
+NOTE: If you don’t have the Adult password, stop by the library with proof of age (MS driver’s license or ID card).

 • Chronicling America, a free website where you can search America’s historic newspaper pages from 1777-1963 or use the U.S. Newspaper Directory to find information about American newspapers published between 1690-present.
 Chronicling America is sponsored jointly by the National Endowment for the Humanities and the Library of Congress.